Colleges That Don't Require a High School Diploma or GED

 • Completing six credits that could be applied toward a degree program.

 Students without a diploma or GED may also have additional options for financial aid.
-If you do not have a GED or high school diploma, you may want to reach out to local non-profit organizations and private companies.
-Some of them may offer scholarships to qualifying applicants.
+If you do not have a GED or high school diploma, you may want to reach out to local non-profit organizations and private companies that offer scholarships to qualifying applicants.

 There are colleges and universities across the country that do not require a GED or high school diploma.
-Here are a list of some colleges that do not require a GED or high school diploma:
+Here are some of them.

 1University of California